15vrs/cmpe-327/qa327_test/test_cases/backslash.md

 - click on `#btn-submit` element to login
 - open `/`
 - verify that user is navigated to `/`
-- verify that `/`shows a list of all available tickets that aren't expired
+- verify that `/` shows a list of all available tickets in the database that are not expired
+- verify that the information displayed is accurate by checking the quantity, owner's email, and price are all accurate
+- navigate to `/logout` (clean up)

 ## Test Case R3.6
 **This page contains a form that a user can submit new tickets for sell.
 Fields: name, quantity, price, expiration date.**